huggingface/dataset-viewer/docs/source/size.md

 # Get the number of rows and the size in bytes

-This guide shows you how to use Datasets Server's `/size` endpoint to retrieve a dataset's size programmatically.
+This guide shows you how to use the dataset viewer's `/size` endpoint to retrieve a dataset's size programmatically.
 Feel free to also try it out with [ReDoc](https://redocly.github.io/redoc/?url=https://datasets-server.huggingface.co/openapi.json#operation/getSize).

 The `/size` endpoint accepts the dataset name as its query parameter: